harrelchris/eveparse/README.md

 string = "Ragnarok 1"

+try:
-name, quantity = eveparser.parse(string)
+    name, quantity = eveparse.parse(string)
+except eveparse.ParserError as error:
+    print(error)
+else:
+    print(name, quantity)
 ```

 ## Failure

-The parser will return raise an error if it is unable to parse the string.
+The parser will raise ParserError if it is unable to parse the string.

 ## Development